MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 :::image-end:::
 *Virtual and nonvirtual derivation*

 In the figure, accessing any member of class `A` through nonvirtual base classes causes an ambiguity; the compiler has no information that explains whether to use the subobject associated with `B` or the subobject associated with `C`.
-However, when `A` is specified as a virtual base class, there is no question which subobject is being accessed.
+However, when `A` is specified as a virtual base class, there's no question which subobject is being accessed.

 ## See also